ZouYouShun/ngx-hm-carousel/README-LEGACY.md

 3. SCSS

-- this project not contain any specific style, you can custom by yourself, like below
+- this project not contain any specile style, you can custom by yourself

 ```scss
 $transition_time: 0.2s;